- I usually accept one or two undergraduate students each year.

 Important: PI is an independent non-university research institution which has does not itself confer degrees.

-Students who wish to pursue graduate studies towards a thesis masters or a PhD under the supervision of a researcher at PI can do so if that researcher is also a university professor.
+Students who wish to pursue graduate studies toward a thesis masters or a PhD under the supervision of a researcher at PI can do so if that researcher is also a university professor.
 Some PI researchers are university professors and others are not.
 If the researcher at PI is not, the student will need a co-supervisor who is a university professor.

 Either way, the student will have to apply to and enrol in a university graduate program, for example in the Department of Applied Mathematics here at the University of Waterloo.
 For this purpose the student applies directly to the university department, the same way as any other prospective graduate student.